 The primary purpose of the survey was to determine if the overall downtown district (and/or individual properties within it) would be eligible for any historic designations that could open up financial resources to property owners to help maintain and improve their properties.

-Downtown Lincoln Historic Survey 2019 – Final report includes many historic and current photos of the downtown, identification of various architectural styles, methodology for survey work and final recommendations.
+Downtown Lincoln Historic Survey 2019 – Final survey report includes many historic and current photos of the downtown, identification of various architectural styles, methodology for survey work and final recommendations.

-Lincoln Presentation 2019 – June presentation to the Lincoln community.
+Lincoln Presentation 2019 – June, 2019, presentation to the Lincoln community.